wilsonliaows/docs/workbot/using-dialogs-with-workbot.md

 In the example above, both the button and the menu option sends a Workbot command to `collect issue details`.

 ### Posting a dialog
-To ensure that the dialog in this recipe is the one to be invoked, the submit button or menu option commands in the **Invoke dialog** recipe must map to the **Post command** trigger in this post dialog recipe.
+To ensure that the dialog in this recipe is the one to be invoked, the submit button or menu option commands in the **Trigger recipe** must map to the **Post command** trigger in this post dialog recipe.

 ![Mapping invocation with dialog](/assets/images/workbot/workbot-dialogs/mapping-invocation-to-dialog.png)

-The **Post dialog** recipe uses the Workbot **Post command** trigger to receive commands from the buttons or menu options in the **Invoke dialog** recipe.
+The **Post dialog** recipe uses the Workbot **Post command** trigger to receive commands from the buttons or menu options in the **trigger** recipe.

 In this example **Post dialog** [recipe](https://www.workato.com/recipes/673218-2-configure-dialog#jobs), both the submit button and submit menu option commands `collect issue details` are identical to the **Post dialog** trigger `collect issue details`.